stephantul/stephantul.github.io/_posts/2024-03-05-pydantic-union.markdown

 The reasoning behind this is probaly that `str | None` means that we either specify a string, or don't specify anything (i.e., the field is optional). `None` is also a singleton value in python, which makes it easy to work with and check for.

+# A leaky abstraction

+This is an example of of a [leaky abstraction](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
+Basically, it is possible to use `pydantic` for years, and just use them while not caring about precedence in unions, or even knowing that there is precedence.
+This is exactly what happened to me, and prompted me to write this puzzle.

 And that's it!
 I hope you enjoyed this puzzle and learned something useful.